ipilcher/rhsummit/guide.md

   ensuring that a rogue service does not starve other services of resources.
   Architectures such as Red Hat Hyperconverged Infrastructure for Cloud could not be reliably deployed without this control.

+Note that there are a few ways in which the services in Red Hat OpenStack platform don't fit the traditional containerized application model.

+* **Networking** - Red Hat OpenStack Platform has supported network isolation - separating OpenStack and workload traffic onto multiple physical networks - since its very first release.
+Container runtimes and orchestrators, however, tend to be optimized for services that each have a single IP address on a single flat network.
+To accomodate OSP's requirement for multiple networks, all containers in OSP 12 run with ``host`` networking, where all host network interfaces, IP addresses, etc., and exposed to the containerized applications.
+* Configuration
+* Logging
+* Privileged operations